formidablejs/mailer/README.md

 })
 ```

-> Note, there's no need to configure Formidable Mailer in a Formidablejs application as this is done for you automatically.
+> Note, there's no need to configure Formidable Mailer in a Formidable application as this is done for you automatically.

 ## Sending Raw Emails